 Sakura Mochi (桜餅)

-The Kanto version Sakura Mochi consists of sweetened Azuki red bean paste wrapped in a thin, slightly chewy flour dough, which is further partly wrapped with a salted cherry tree leaf.
+The Kanto-style Sakura Mochi consists of sweet Azuki red bean paste wrapped in a thin, slightly chewy flour dough accompanied by a salted cherry tree leaf.

-The other type of Sakura Mochi has its roots in the Kansai region around Osaka and is called Domyoji Mochi, which is widely produced and sold around the county.
+Incidentally, the other type of Sakura Mochi, Domyoji Mochi, has its roots in the Kansai region around Osaka.

-Incidentally, the product description on the back of the bag states that this Sakura Mochi Flavor Kit Kat chocolate bar recreates the taste of the Kanto style Chomeiji Mochi.
+As mentioned above, this Sakura Mochi Kit Kat chocolate bar recreates the Kanto-style Chomeiji Mochi.

-In fact, the outer chocolate part has a flavor similar to the Sakura Mochi, while, in the wafer snack inside, sweet red bean paste and slightly Sakura scented fresh cream are incorporated.
+Specifically, while the outer chocolate has a flavor similar to the Sakura Mochi, the wafer snack incorporates sweet red bean paste and Sakura-scented fresh cream.